susiexsun/fraud_detection/README.md

 Build a fraud detection model for an ecommerce company.

+This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).

 #### The Data:
 - ~15k rows of static user attributes (org name, org description, etc) in JSON
 - Log of user activity (account creation timestamps, sale timestamps, etc) nested within the same file